guilhermeferreira24/portugal-economic-indicators-pipeline/README.md

 **Stage 3 — Power BI Dashboard**
 3-page interactive dashboard built on top of the BigQuery tables, connected via the native Power BI → BigQuery connector, with DAX measures for dynamic KPIs.

 ***

+## How to Run

+1. Open `pipeline.ipynb` in Google Colab
+2. Authenticate with your Google account
+3. Set your `PROJECT_ID` in the config cell
+4. Run all cells — data is extracted, transformed and loaded to BigQuery automatically
+5. Open Power BI → Refresh → dashboard updates

+***